jerryyf/jerryyf.github.io/content/posts/arch-i3.md

 tags: ["linux", "arch", "i3"]
 ---

-After I botched my Manjaro i3 installation and some further [readings](https://manjarno.snorlax.sh/), I dove deeper into other Arch-based alternatives.
-Specifically, I wanted a pre-configured tiling window manager setup out of the box as I don't want to spend a lot of time customising and optimising my system.

-<!--more-->

-I tried out a couple distros:

-- [ArcoLinux](https://arcolinux.com/) is a great distro to get started with ricing Linux.
-There are different ISOs, suited for different levels of customisation and technical knowledge.
-ArcoLinuxD comes with a large range of configured desktop environments including GNOME, XFCE, Budgie, Openbox, i3, BSPWM, DWM and more, as well as their custom "tweak tool".
-Good for getting started and playing around with.
-- [EndeavourOS](https://endeavouros.com/) comes with a good range of fully themed yet minimal desktop environments including GNOME, XFCE, KDE Plasma, i3 and Sway.
-I found it to be a lightweight option with a good balance of customisation and functionality.
-The out of the box i3 config has some interesting navigation keybindings though - `jkbo` - I change this to `hjkl` for consistency with Vim keybindings.

 Here I document my basic setup process for any installation.
 Please note that this is what works for me and can differ depending on hardware.
+This post is retained for archival purposes.

+<!--more-->

+After I botched my Manjaro i3 installation and some further [readings](https://manjarno.snorlax.sh/), I dove deeper into other Arch-based alternatives.
+I wanted a pre-configured tiling window manager setup out of the box as I didn't want to spend a lot of time customising and optimising my system.

 ![arch-ss.png](/arch-ss.png)